troperville

 • Mind-Control Eyes: A Soul-possessed human's eyes develop a silvery eye shine (given that the Souls' tissue and blood is silvery in color, this may or may not make a slight bit of sense).
 This is somewhat portrayed on the book's cover, though, as only part of the pupil appears silver, instead of the "all of it" kind of portion you'd get from eye shine.
 This is likely to show that Melanie is partially in control.

-• Moe: Invoked by the choice of Wanda's final host, who is so petite and pretty that other people will naturally want to protect her and not suspect her of anything.
+• Moe: Invoked with the choice of Wanda's final host, who is so petite and pretty that other people will naturally want to protect her and not suspect her of anything.

-• Name That Unfolds Like Lotus Blossom: The Souls that didn't take their human host's name have these, such as 'Sunlight Passing Through the Ice', 'Glass Spires', and 'Rides the Beast'.
+• Name That Unfolds Like Lotus Blossom: Souls that don't take their human host's name tend to have these, such as 'Sunlight Passing Through the Ice', 'Glass Spires', and 'Rides the Beast'.

 • Puppeteer Parasite: Played straight but very oddly, with the invaders being basically kind, caring, albeit not always particularly perceptive individuals who just aren't really aware of just how atrocious their treatment of other species is.
-Some of the hosts survive the process, others do not.
-It depends on what the plot requires.
+Some of the hosts survive the process, others do not, depending on a range of factors.

-• Race Lift: In the book Melanie is described as having tanned skin and is part latina on her mother's side; in the Movie she is played by Saoirse Ronan.
+• Race Lift: In the book, Melanie is described as having tanned skin and is part Latina on her mother's side; in the Movie she is played by the white Saoirse Ronan (who is Irish, making this also crossover into Fake American).

 • Really 700 Years Old: Wanderer claims to be thousands of Earth years old, though she admits that she's lost count of her real age.